CZERTAINLY/CZERTAINLY-EJBCA-NG-Connector/README.md

 With the help of `RA Profiles` and the CSR information provided by the `Client` using the REST API, the `Connector` communicates with the `Authority` to get the `Certificate`.

 To know more about the `Core`, refer to [CZERTAINLY Core](https://github.com/3KeyCompany/CZERTAINLY-Core)

+## Certificate Discovery

+The `Certificate` discovery in the EJBCA NG `Connector` works with the V2 `Certificate` Search API from EJBCA.
+Older versions of EJBCA that do not support V2 Search API are not supported.

+There are two types of `Discovery`:
+- `EJBCA`
+- `EJBCA_SCHEDULE`

 ### `RA Profile` attributes